Active Military and Veterans

 Who submits my certification of enrollment to the Department of VA?

-Only the VA Certifying Official for Fisher College can submit a certification of enrollment (VA Form 22-1999) to the Department of VA; this certification is submitted electronically.
+Only the VA School Certifying Official (SCO) for Fisher College can submit a certification of enrollment (VA Form 22-1999) to the Department of VA; this certification is submitted electronically.
+NOTE: If a student has provided the SCO with a Certificate of Eligibility, the student will be certified every enrolled semester unless the student contacts the SCO and states otherwise.

 When is my certification of enrollment submitted to the Department of the VA?

-A student's certification of enrollment is submitted to the Department of VA after the student has officially enrolled into a course or courses; also the Veteran Services Department must have a student's Veteran Enrollment Certification Data Form.
+A student's certification of enrollment is submitted to the Department of VA after the student has officially enrolled into a course or courses.

 Who verifies my enrollment with the Department of the VA?